auth0/docs/articles/users/normalized/auth0/update-root-attributes.md

 * The upstream IdP sets the root attributes when users are first created and then automatically updates them with each subsequent login.
-* The upstream IdP sets the root attributes on user creation only and does not update them on subsequent logins, thereby allowing [independent updates individually](/api/management/guides/users/update-root-attributes) or [by bulk import](/api/management/guides/users/set-root-attributes-user-import) via the Management API.
+* The upstream IdP sets the root attributes on user creation only and does not update them on subsequent logins, thereby allowing [independent updates individually](/api/management/guides/users/update-root-attributes-users) via the Management API.

 By default, new connections sync profile data from the associated upstream IdP with each login.
 If you want to update root attributes on user creation only, you will need to [update your connection preferences](/api/management/guides/connections/update-connection-user-root-attributes).